 MANAGEMENT--OFFICERS AND BOARD OF DIRECTORS

 SECTION 1.
-The officers of this Society shall be: President, First Vice-President, Second Vice-President, Secretary, Financial Secretary, Treasurer, and Advocate.
+The officers of this Society shall be President, First Vice-President, Second Vice-President, Secretary, Financial Secretary, and Treasurer.
 All such officers shall ipso facto be members of the Board of Directors.

 SECTION 2.
-The Board of Directors of this Society shall be composed of twelve members which number shall include the seven duly elected officers and four elected directors: Director of Social Activities, Director of Personnel, Director of Outreach, and Director of Publications.
+The Board of Directors of this Society shall be composed of eight members which number shall include the six duly elected officers and one elected director: Director of Social Activities.
 The immediate past President of this Society shall automatically be a member of the Board of Directors and shall be known as the Senior Director.

 ELECTION OF OFFICERS AND DIRECTORS

 SECTION 1.
-The election of the Officers and Directors of the Society shall take place at the regular meeting held on the third Wednesday of November.
+The election of the Officers and Directors of the Society shall take place at the November regular meeting.
 All voting must be in person and not by proxy.

 SECTION 2.
 No Officer or Director, with the sole exception of the Financial Secretary, shall hold the same office for more than two successive years.